-During the community engagement of the neighbourhood plan, when asked the question, "What do you like about Stone and What do you think should be preserved and retained?" the highest scoring issues identified were green open spaces, with people also identifying key areas including Westbridge Park, Common Plot, Stonefield Park, Walton Common, River walks, allotments, Crown Meadow, Trent Meadow and Nicholls' Lane field.
+During the community engagement of the Neighbourhood Plan, when asked the question, "What do you like about Stone and what do you think should be preserved and retained?" the highest scoring issues identified were green open spaces, with people also identifying key areas including Westbridge Park, Common Plot, Stonefield Park, Walton Common, river walks, allotments, Crown Meadow, Trent Meadow and Nicholls' Lane Field.

 Further evidence was collated that also identified the canal and towpath walks as a key feature of the area, together with the river valley walks and the rural nature and character of Stone.
-Some of the green open spaces provide annual functions for the town, becoming the venue for events such as Stone festival, Food festival and Bonfire night.
+Some of the green open spaces provide annual functions for the town, becoming the venue for events such as Stone Festival, the Food and Drink Festival and Bonfire Night.
 These were also cited as key aspects that people identified as responses to the question.